 Other studies point to the benefits of supplemental melatonin in viral infections as well.
 A clinical trial shows melatonin plus magnesium, phosphate, and fatty acids is slightly more effective for herpes simplex 1 than standard medication.[ref]
 Animal and cell-based studies show melatonin to be beneficial in viral myocarditis and RSV infections. [ref][ref][ref][ref]

 Melatonin is also important for healthy bone mass.
 Animal studies show that reduced pineal gland production of melatonin causes low bone mass and that a deficiency of the MT2 melatonin receptor also causes low bone mass.
 The decrease in bone mass is due to decreased osteoblasts, which form new bone.[ref]

 Animal studies show that supplemental melatonin decreases the normal ‘post-menopausal’ bone loss.[ref]

-The effects from melatonin, though, may be more long term rather than a quick turn around.
+The effects of melatonin, though, may be more long-term rather than a quick turnaround.
 A six-month-long study of perimenopausal women showed that 3mg of melatonin nightly did not statistically affect bone density scores.[ref]